-A heat pump sucks, figuratively speaking, heat energy from a media e.g. air or water via heat exchangers using electrical energy.
-The less electrical energy required to extract the energy from the medium, the better the efficiency and thus less peak power requires the energy system.
-Efficiency is called COP (Coefficient of Performance) i.e. how much energy you get per amount of energy supplied.
-SCOP stands for "Seasonal Coefficient of Performance", which means the annual average of COP.
-The Evertherm system has a normal heat factor of 4.5 SCOP, which means that for each unit of energy, the heat pump can extract 3.5 units of heat from the waste water to a heating system.
-The fact that the SCOP number is so high compared to, for example, geothermal heat is due to the high average temperature in the waste water, which directly lowers the peak power requirements when operating the heat pumps and for the heating of the property, as less energy is required to the property as a result of the recycled energy.
+A heat pump, figuratively speaking, extracts thermal energy from a medium such as air or water via heat exchangers using electrical energy.
+The less electrical energy required to recover the energy from the medium, the better the efficiency and thus the lower the peak power required by the energy system.
+Efficiency is referred to as COP (Coefficient of Performance) i.e. how much energy is recovered per amount of energy input.
+SCOP stands for "Seasonal Coefficient of Performance", which means the annual average value of COP.
+The Evertherm system has a normal heat factor of 4.5 SCOP, which means that for each unit of energy, the heat pump can recover 3.5 units of heat from the waste water to a heating system.
+The high SCOP figure compared to e.g. geothermal heating is due to the high average temperature of the waste water, which directly reduces the peak power requirements for the operation of the heat pumps and for the heating of the property, as less energy is required to be supplied to the property as a result of the recovered energy.

 The Swedish National Board of Housing and Urban Development's building regulations (BBR) require a building's energy performance in terms of primary energy figures.
 The primary energy figure consists of the building's use of supplied energy, adjusted according to geographical location and primary energy factor for energy carriers, this is distributed on heated surface of the property.
 Since Evertherm's system solutions have a high heat factor, some of the building's energy needs can be met with a relatively low amount of energy supplied.
 This makes it easier for property owners in new production and remodeling projects to meet increasingly stringent energy requirements in BBR.